 Overview Barbara Honeyman Heath Roll was an anthropologist.
 Her papers include diaries, notes, correspondence, biographical articles, writings, printed material, photographs, research material, and an oral histoty.
 Much of the collection is comprised of field notes, photographs and somatotypes taken in the village of Pere in Papua New Guinea, where Roll worked with Margaret Mead, 1966 and 1975.

-Scope and Contents From the Series: Materials related to the outreach and educational efforts of the organization, including press releases, conference papers, publications, and correspondence Particularly well-reflected within these records are the local and state level efforts carried out by the organization from the late 1970s through the mid-1990s.
+Scope and Contents From the Collection: Materials related to the outreach and educational efforts of the organization, including press releases, conference papers, publications, and correspondence.
+Particularly well-reflected within these records are the local and state level efforts carried out by the organization from the late 1970s through the mid-1990s.

 Overview The collection documents the history of Woman Sound (later City Sound Productions), the first all-woman sound company founded by Sandstrom and her partner, Casse Culver, in 1975.
 It is comprised of correspondence, financial records, legal documents, tax records, and general office files.
 The collection also includes research materials for Sandstrom's dissertation.

 Overview In the 1970s, Brigitte Jordan conducted seminal work in the study of cross-cultural birth practices, including home birth and hospital birth, in the Yucatan and in Holland, Sweden and the United States, resulting in publication of her book Birth in Four Cultures (1983).
 She taught and conducted research for many years at the university level where her interests focused on the dynamics of change in the medical systems of developing countries.
 Her papers consist...